-2020 has been a challenging year for the Group, with the COVID-19 pandemic causing great uncertainty to the general economic and market conditions in Singapore and the industry in which we operate.
+2021 has been a challenging year for the Group, with the COVID-19 pandemic causing great uncertainty to the general economic and market conditions in Singapore and the industry in which we operate.
+The global economic recovery faces risks from mounting price pressures due to supply chain disruptions, shortage of shipping containers and rising energy costs amid tensions involving Russia and Ukraine.
+Besides, persistent supply chain bottlenecks, alongside rising energy prices due to geopolitical tensions, have also exacerbated global inflationary pressures.
 This has affected our business operations to a large extent.

-While the Singapore's economy contracted by 5.4% in 2020, Singapore is expecting recovery and forecasted its gross domestic product (GDP) to grow at 4% to 6% in 2021 with the opening of the global markets.
+While the Singapore's economy grew by 7.6% in 2021, Singapore is expecting recovery and forecasted its gross domestic product (GDP) to grow at 3% to 5% in 2022 with the opening of the global markets.
 Management is continuously monitoring the situation and in constant discussion with our customers to understand their changing business needs.
 Additionally, the Group continues to strive to provide customers with timely delivery and storage of their containers, execute our growth strategy in the industry, as well as enhance overall competitiveness and market share in Singapore.